Kids to Parks Day Resources

 Print and go!
-Take these activities with you whereever you go: from your local city park – to your national park or any other public land and water.
-There’s something here for every outdoor nature space!
+Take these activities with you where ever you go: from your local city park – to your national park or any other public land and water.
+There is something here for you to use in every outdoor nature space!

 Plan Your Park Trip

 This is a great time to involve kids in the process.

 They can research parks, topics and outdoor programs close to your home or their school.
 Search for local (city, county), state, or national parks, wildlife refuges or nature centers.
 Many park education programs align with Next Generation Science standards and Common Core Curriculum.
 Don’t forget to consider the season of the year, number of kids, and their age levels when deciding which park to visit.
 Some educational park programs are seasonal.

 The ranger or naturalist can help you set up a program for your group.
 Some programs charge a fee per student, so please factor this into your budget.
 Most national parks and wildlife refuges are fee-free for school groups.
 State parks may have an entrance fee that can be waived.

 If you are going with a school group, make sure buses are available and align with your school calendar.
 Book your bus well in advance of your trip.

 GET READY FOR THE DAY

 Complete any pre-assignments or research for the trip.

 Make sure your students have the appropriate clothing and footwear.